henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/FastFileSystem/Blocks/readme.md

 If a soft link is deleted then its file header block is free.
 If the object a soft link points to is deleted then the soft link is left pointing at a nonexistent file.
 Subsequent references to the soft link will return the "object not found" error from AmigaDOS.

+## Copying hard links

+When a hard link to a file is copied to another directory, it is treated as a file and will copy as a regular file without the hard link.

 ## Bitmap block

 A bitmap block contain information about free and allocated blocks.